-Offers choose-and-cut Christmas trees — Virginia pine, White pine, Cedar, Leyland cypress, Carolina sapphire, Thuja, Juniper and pre-cut Fraser fir.
+Offers choose-and-cut Christmas trees — Virginia pine, White pine, Cedar, Leyland cypress, Carolina sapphire, Green giants, Juniper and pre-cut Fraser fir.
 Also has wreaths and garlands.
-Refreshments and tours available by appointment.

 Directions: Farm is located off Lake Wheeler Road, 2 1/2 miles south of the beltline.

 1569 Beautancus Road, Mount Olive, NC 28578